Gardens

 ‘With a variety of showy cascades in foliage and colors ranging from vibrant greens to deep blood reds, this is a showcase tree for container growing,’ says Tammy Sons, owner of Tennessee Nursery.

 Position Japanese maples in a cool spot that receives some shade during the hottest part of the day, and water regularly in the summer.
-They are perfect to include for Japanese garden ideas.
+They are perfect to include as part of other Japanese garden ideas.

 5. Lemon tree